The Nonexistence of Vortices for Rotating Bose-Einstein Condensates with Attractive Interactions: Introduction

 \end{thm}

-Theorem \ref{thm1} shows that the existence and nonexistence of minimizers for $e_F(a)$ is {the same as the case without rotation, provided that the rotating velocity $\Omega$ of the trap is smaller than the critical value $\Omega ^*$.} To complete the classification of Theorem \ref{thm1}, we note from Remark \ref{2:rem} below that for the case $\Omega =\Omega ^*<\infty$, the existence and nonexistence of minimizers for $e_F(a)$ are very complicated, which depend {sensitively} on the exact trapping profile of $V(x)$.
-Actually, even for the most typical harmonic trapping profile $V(x)=|x|^2$, which admits $\Omega ^*=2$, one can derive that if $\Omega =\Omega ^*$, there are infinitely many minimizers at either $a=0$ or $a^*$, {while} there is no minimizer at any other values of $a$.
+{For the reader's convenience, a sketch of the proof for Theorem \ref{thm1} is given in Section 2.
+From the above conclusion, we have seen that the existence and nonexistence of minimizers for $e_F(a)$ are {the same as the case without rotation, provided that the rotating velocity $\Omega$ of the trap is smaller than the critical value $\Omega ^*$.} In addition to} Theorem \ref{thm1}, we note from Remark \ref{2:rem} below that for the particular case $\Omega =\Omega ^*<\infty$, the existence and nonexistence of minimizers for $e_F(a)$ seem complicated, which might depend on the exact trapping profile of $V(x)$.